xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/clioptions.md

 </td><td>

-Relative to the web home, like `docs`<!-- -->, without initial/final slashes.
+URL path to the documentation section relative to the website root.

 </td></tr>